 +44 (0)20 7862 5434

-Since 2016 she has been specialising on the legal consequences of Brexit and is an expert for the House of Commons and the Law Society on Brexit in a cross-border context.
-She acted as an expert for the UK Ministry of Justice, the UK Parliament, the European Commission, the European Parliament and Swiss Authorities and is engaged in international research projects in collaboration with foreign scientific institutions.
+Since 2016, Eva has been specialising on the legal consequences of Brexit on dispute resolution and has been acting as an expert for the House of Commons and the Law Society on Brexit in a cross-border context.
+She was also an expert and coordinator of comprehensive research studies for the UK Ministry of Justice, the European Commission, the European Parliament and Swiss Authorities and is engaged in international research projects in collaboration with foreign scientific institutions.
 She is also an advisory board member of the Yearbook of Private International Law.